sutta » mn » Majjhima Nikāya 76

 dattupaññattaṁ yadidaṁ dānaṁ.

-Giving is a doctrine for morons.
+Giving is a doctrine of morons.

 Tesaṁ tucchā musā vilāpo ye keci atthikavādaṁ vadanti.